krishanu-2001/krishanu-2001/README.md

 }
 ```

-💡 &nbsp;I have a good experience in web and mobile development and currently one can find me exploring tools to make work more efficient,
+🎲 &nbsp;I have a good experience in web and mobile development and currently one can find me exploring tools to make work more efficient,
-📚 &nbsp;I love to write blogs and develop humble services whenever I learn new things.
+💡 &nbsp;I love to write blogs and develop humble services whenever I learn new things.
 What's better than sharing your knowledge!
-:musical_score: Moreover I am a regular competitive programmer.
+Moreover I am a regular competitive programmer.
 Here’s my portfolio:  https://krishanu-2001.github.io

 <details>
 <summary>Some of my end-to-end projects </summary>
 <br>

 Application | Website Link | Important Dates